-Contents

 Catering for our everchanging world

-05
+How convenience retail is evolving in 2023

-Three cultural trends that could be affecting your business
+Three cultural trends that could be affecting your

-12.
+business

-Why HFSS regulations don't have to impact your success 13.
+Why HFSS regulations don't have to impact your success

+16. 19.
+21.
-Five on trend flavours and formats to super-charge your sales

-Five lifestyle trends to bring your business into 2023

-How we support businesses like yours Queensland Bakery Co. manufactures and supplies ambient, frozen and bake off sweet baked treats for retail, out of home, food service and wholesale customers.
+Five on trend flavours and formats to super-charge your sales Five lifestyle trends to bring your business into 2023 How we support businesses like yours Queensland Bakery Co manufactures and supplies ambient, frozen and bake off sweet baked treats for wholesale, retail, out of home and food service customers.
 We keep a careful eye on the market, trends and your customers, to help you stay ahead of the competition.
-Catering for our ever-changing in the second second While UK hospitality businesses have been hit hard by soaring energy costs, labour shortages and supply challenges, 75 per cent of industry leaders believe trading conditions will improve in the year ahead.i While the world may seem a challenging place for businesses right now, the opportunity to create pockets of joy in consumers' lives is greater than ever.
+Catering for our ever-changing model of the second second While UK hospitality businesses have been hit hard by soaring energy costs, labour shortages and supply challenges, 75 per cent of industry leaders believe trading conditions will improve in the year ahead.i While the world may seem a challenging place for businesses right now, the opportunity to create pockets of joy in consumers' lives is greater than ever.
 While purse strings are being tightened for many, sweet treats deliver a dopamine hit without the price tag of a meal out or a major purchase.
 Consumers will continue to turn to sweet treats, in good times and bad, for a little reward or some much-needed comfort.
-So, whether you're serving up an on-the-go snack that taps into the latest food trends, or providing a moment of 'metime' in a busy day, getting the flavours and formats right for your business and customers are key to success.
-And our latest report shares some of the trends, behaviours and opportunities you'll want to be tapping into.
-Three cultural trends that could be affecting your business The evolving world of work With many businesses choosing to rethink their ways of working post-pandemic, the impact on food to go chains in city centres and high traffic areas has been clear to see.
-Immediately post-Covid, the top 75 food to go chains shed 103 locations, and while bounce back has been strong for the likes of Greggs, Pret and Cooplands, their focus and offer has changed since 2020.
-For example, Pret is planning to launch more than 200 new locations over the next two yearsiv, focusing on regional and suburban areas rather than urban work environments.
-It's also trialling pop ups in Tesco stores and petrol stations to expand its reach beyond the office crowd.
-And while the frequency of purchase for food to go may be decreasing, consumers are looking to treat themselves when they do buy food on the go, whether that's with combinations they can't replicate or little touches of luxury with ingredients they don't keep in the cupboard at home.
-34% of workers forced to work from home during the pandemic would prefer to continue with hybrid working."
-85% of coffee shop customers used to visit at least once a week, only 56 per cent have kept up that frequency post-Covid.iii THE GOOD NEWS: As many Brits have adopted a flexible working lifestyle, the need for snacks on the go is growing, with research from Kantar suggesting individually wrapped cakes are growing at +8.2 per cent following their flat performance in 2020.
-Small cakes like muffins and mini loaf cakes, the biggest segment in the category, are also seeing growth of +5.7 per cent.
+So, whether your wholesale customers are serving up an on-thego snack from their convenience store, or providing a moment of 'me-time' in a high traffic coffee shop, getting the flavours and formats right for different businesses' needs is key to success.
+And our latest report shares some of the trends, behaviours and opportunities you'll want to be aware of to keep your sweet treat ranges selling at volume.
+How convenience retail is evolving in 2023 There's no denying that Covid changed the way we shop.
+Add to that a cost of living crisis and it's no surprise that convenience retailers are having to think on their feet to respond to the everchanging needs of a demanding, multi-faceted customer base.
+And while the pandemic is behind us and many experts are predicting a slow-down of the economic downturn, there are some changes to convenience retailers' businesses that are likely here to stay.